-All elementary schools have controlled entry.
-Once allowed into the school, all visitors must report to the front office and sign in through the automated visitor management system.
+All elementary schools have a buzzer system to control entry.
+Visitors must be buzzed in to gain access to the school.
+All visitors must report to the front office and sign in through the automated visitor management system.
 A driver's license is required to verify visitors' identities.
 The automated visitor management system creates a sticker badge that must be worn at all times while in the school building.